dmison/old-intro-to-js/_steps/part0/step0-tools.markdown

 ## WebBrowser Developer Tools

-We are going to assume you already have a web browser.  :smile:
+Since you're viewing this webpage, we are going to assume you already have a web browser.  :smile:

 All of the modern mainstream web browsers (Chrome, Firefox, Safari, Internet Explorer, Edge) include their own set of Developer Tools AKA Dev Tools.

 Dev Tools provide you an way to see what is going on behind the scenes in whatever web page you currently have open in the browser.

 Browser Dev Tools are useful for:

 1. Trying to figure out why your page isn't doing the thing you expect it to do (AKA debugging)
-2. Checking out other people's webpages to learn how they did a particular thing.
+2. Checking out the code that makes up other people's web pages to learn how they did a particular thing.

 Different browsers generally cover the same basic functionality with their Dev Tools, but they each do it in their own way with slightly different interfaces and with some features unique to themselves.